 LAYERED SECURITY IS YOUR BEST DEFENSE.

 In the fight against cybercrime, Layered Security is your best defense.
-This is why Peoples Bank is adding additional layers to its customer’s information at log-in as well as certain transactional pages.
+This is why Peoples Bank has added multiple layers to its customer’s information at log-in as well as certain transactional pages.
 Our multi-layered approach will help protect against unauthorized access to your online accounts.

 USERNAME AND PASSWORD